MannLabs/CKG/docs/source/intro/getting-started-with-docker.rst

 CKG Docker Container
 ============================================

 In this section we describe how to set up the Clinical Knowledge Graph from a Docker container.

+**What is Docker?**
+	Docker is an open platform for developing, shipping, and running applications.
+Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+	With Docker, you can manage your infrastructure in the same ways you manage your applications.
+	By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production (*source: https://docs.docker.com/get-started/overview/ *).

 This container will install all the requirements needed, download source databases and build the CKG graph database, and open 5 ports through which to interact with the CKG.

-.. warning:: This requires Docker to be previously installed.https://www.docker.com/products/docker-desktop
+.. warning:: This requires Docker to be previously installed (https://www.docker.com/products/docker-desktop)

 To run the Docker, simply: